adam-bidwell/aws-vpc-to-vpc-vpn/README.md

 # Amazon Web Services VPC to VPC VPN tunnel

 This repository is some snippets of code to configure a tunnel between two VPC networks in AWS.
+In the example script and detail below we are allowing all traffic between the two endpoints, in production you would want to narrow this down significantly.
+The two endpoints would only require the following ports between each other to allow an IPSec connection:

+* UDP port 500 for the Internet Key Exchange (IKE) protocol
+* UDP port 4500 for IKE NAT-Traversal
+* Protocol 50 for Encapsulated Security Payload (ESP) IPsec packets
+* Protocol 51 for Authenticated Header (AH) IPsec packets (uncommon)

 ## Usage